-ELEMENT R EQUIRED INFORMATION Answer "Yes" or "No".
+ELEMENT REQUIRED INFORMATION Answer "Yes" or "No".
 Are other macadamia orchards owned or operated by the applicant or insured?
 If "Yes", note the condition of the other Macadamia Orchards owned or operated by the insured.
 In addition, note the physical location of where the orchard is located.
 If necessary, enter additional comments in "REMARKS".
+Is orchard managed by owner?
 Check "Yes" or "No".
-Is orchard managed by Check les of No. owner?
 If "No", enter manager's name, address, and telephone number.
 Answer "Yes" or "No".
 Is orchard located in an established macadamia area?
 If "No", explain the general growing conditions and where the orchard is physically located.
 Enter additional comments in "REMARKS".
 Unit Number Enter unit number from the Summary of Coverage after it is verified to be correct.
 Variety Appropriate variety name.
 Acres in Plot Number of acres in plot, rounded to tenths.
 Tree Spacing Spacing in feet (e.g., 15 x 15).
 If spacing varies, enter "varying" and explain in "REMARKS".
 Tree Count Enter total number of trees on the plot acreage.
 Enter an estimate (identify as "Est") if accurate determination is impractical.
-Enter the month and year of: Month & Year Set 1) Original planting, or 2) Replacement, if more than 10 percent of the trees on any unit have been replanted in the previous 5 years.
-Enter "acceptable" or "unacceptable" as applicable.
-Tree Condition Explain any "unacceptable" tree conditions in "REMARKS".
+Month & Year Set Enter the month and year of: Original planting, or Replacement, if more than 10 percent of the trees on any unit have been replanted in the previous 5 years.
+Tree Condition Enter "acceptable" or "unacceptable" as applicable.
+Explain any "unacceptable" tree conditions in "REMARKS".
 Rate Area The correct rate class from the actuarial documents.
 Verify with the Summary of Coverage, and if the rate class is found to be incorrect, revise according to AIP instructions see the LAM.
-Enter one of the following: a.
-"CWC" Chemical Weed Control; Weed Control Measures b.
+Weed Control Measures Enter one of the following: a.
+"CWC" Chemical Weed Control; b.
 "W/O CWC" Weed Control Without Chemicals; or c.
 "None" No Weed Control.